MathStar: History

 Robert Warren (Bob) Johnson and Douglas Pihl started discussing the formation of a company in 1999 to design a new type of digital signal processors (DSP) microprocessor chip, and founded MathStar the next year and began raising funds.
-The two founded the company in Minneapolis, Minnesota, and raised $18 million for the venture by September 2000 when they had grown to approximately 15 employees.
+The two founded the company in Minneapolis, Minnesota, and raised $18 million for the venture by September 2000 when it had grown to approximately 15 employees.
 MathStar's new processor was to be based on using a series of algorithms developed by Johnson that were imprinted directly into the processor.

 In 2002, the company raised another $15.3 million in capital followed by $6 million in 2003.
 At one point in 2003 the company planned to merge with Digital MediaCom as MathStar still worked to finish developing its chip.
 MathStar first started producing its processor in 2003, but technical problems led to additional design changes with hopes to restart production in April 2004 after raising an additional $10 million.

 In May 2005, the company announced plans for an initial public offering (IPO) in hopes of securing $28 million for the then Minnetonka-based company.
 The company then priced the offering at $6 per share in October of that year with the plan of selling 4 million shares on the Nasdaq market under the ticker symbol MATH.
 MathStar hoped to raise $21 million at that point to pay down debt and fund research.
 The company then held the IPO in October 2005 and raised $24 million.

 MathStar opened an office in Oregon in May 2005 and announced in December that year they would move company headquarters to Hillsboro, Oregon, to have better access to microprocessor talent in the area's Silicon Forest.
 The company already had 22 employees there at the time, but planned to keep an office in Minnesota as well.
 At that time the company's market capitalization valued the company at $93 million.